Udarthegreat/My-ideas/UI_bits.md

     display: block;
 }
 ```
-the css classes for the items in the gallery they are `gallery_item-`1-9 were 9 is the class for the video and all the others are the images, they all also have background colors just in case images fail to load. they all also define the areas they take up in the css grid
+the CSS classes for the items in the gallery they are `gallery_item-`1-9 were 9 is the class for the video and all the others are the images, they all also have background colors just in case images fail to load. they all also define the areas they take up in the CSS grid
 ```CSS
 .gallery_item-1 {
     grid-area: 1 / 1 / 3 / 2;